SeyedJavadKashizadeh/Optimal-Portfolios-with-BAB-Momentum-and-Volatility-Strategies/README.md

 <!-- OPTIMAL FUND PORTFOLIO -->
 ## Optimal Fund Portfolio Return (STRAT):

-I construct a fund that combines three mentioned long-short strategies into a single overlay portfolio.
+I construct a fund that combines three mentioned long-short strategies into a single satellite portfolio.
 The goal is to generate a strategy with an annualized target volatility of 10%, while the core portfolio remains invested in 1-month T-Bills.

 The fund return is defined as:
 Where: